When God closes one door, He opens another.

 On November 13, 2005, the church doors of St. Martin Catholic Church was closed to worship, but the vitality of the community within stood strong.

 A small group of former parish members formed a non-profit organization in an effort to purchase the property and save its 140 years of heritage.
 The Green Bay Diocese deeded the property of St. Martin Heritage Park – Charlestown, Inc. on December 28, 2006.
-The plan to make the property into a new self-sufficient park began.
+And the plan began to make the property into a new self-sufficient Park.

 A towering steeple reigns over our quiet countryside.